List of Oz characters (created by Baum): Gugu

-Gugu is an enormous leopard that rules the Forest of Gugu in Gillikin Country.
-He rules it wisely and responsibly.
-In "The Magic of Oz," Gugu was transformed into a fat Gillikin woman when Ruggedo and Kiki Aru in the form of the Li-Mon-Eags trick the inhabitants into thinking that the Emerald City wants to conquer the Forest of Gugu.
+Gugu is an enormous leopard that rules the Forest of Gugu in Gillikin Country wisely and responsibly.
+In The Magic of Oz (1919), Gugu was transformed into a fat Gillikin woman when Ruggedo and Kiki Aru in the form of the Li-Mon-Eags trick the inhabitants into thinking that the Emerald City wants to conquer the Forest of Gugu.
 When Kiki Aru and Ruggedo are defeated, Gugu is restored to normal by the Wizard of Oz.
-In the non-canon story Gugu and the Kalidahs, Gugu and his fellow inhabitants had to work to fight off renegade Kalidahs from the neighboring area.
-Gugu has a bear named Bru, and a gray ape named Rango as his councilors.